Non-equilibrium statistical mechanics of continuous attractors: Path integration and velocity input

 \section{Path integration and velocity input}

-Instead of driving the collective coordinate by external current $I_n^{ext}(t)$, we can consider driving it by adding an anti-symmetric part $A_{ij}$ to the connectivity matrix $J_{ij}$, which effectively 'tilts' the continuous attractor.
-Consider now
+Place cell networks \cite{Ocko2018-gv} and head direction networks \cite{Kim2017-zs} are known to receive information both about velocity and landmark information.
+Velocity input can be modeled by adding an anti-symmetric part $A_{ij}$ to the connectivity matrix $J_{ij}$, which effectively 'tilts' the continuous attractor.